Taif Agreement: Overview

 The agreement also provided for the disarmament of all national and non national militias.
 Hezbollah was allowed to stay armed in its capacity as a "resistance force" rather than a militia, fighting Israel in the south, a privilege obtained – according to the Swedish academic Magnus Ranstorp – in part by using its leverage as holder of a number of Western hostages.

 Although the Taif Agreement identified the abolition of political sectarianism as a national priority, it provided no timeframe for doing so.
 The Chamber of Deputies was increased in size to 128 members, shared equally between Christians and Muslims, rather than elected by universal suffrage that would have provided a Muslim majority (excluding the expatriate community, a majority of which is Christian).
 A cabinet was established similarly divided equally between Christians and Muslims.

 According to As'ad AbuKhalil, the agreement greatly diminished the power of the President to the benefit of the Council of Ministers, although there is ongoing debate about whether this power has shifted to the Council as a whole or the Prime Minister.
 The president, having had significant executive power prior to the agreement, was reduced to a figurehead with no real and/or considerable power, as in most parliamentary republics.
 He also noted that the agreement extended the term of the Speaker of the Lebanese Parliament from one year to four years, although the position "remains largely without meaningful authority".

 The agreement was ratified on 5 November 1989.
 The Parliament met on the same day at the Qoleiat air base in North Lebanon and elected President René Moawad, 409 days after Amine Gemayel vacated this position upon the expiration of his term in 1988.
 Moawad was unable to occupy the Presidential Palace which was still in use by General Michel Aoun.
 Moawad was assassinated seventeen days later in a car bombing in Beirut on 22 November 1989 as his motorcade returned from Lebanese Independence Day ceremonies.
 He was succeeded by Elias Hrawi, who remained in office until 1998.

+The Taif Agreement largely focused on addressing sectarian representation.
+Simultaneously, omitting topics connected to issues such as economics, gender and ideology, which were also center in the Lebanese civil war.